 21. Just start.
 If you’ve made it this far and you’ve always wanted to own a hostel, start now.
 There will never be a perfect time to launch.
 Next year may as well be a lifetime from now.
 My main regret with hostels is not trying to start one sooner.
 I’d have learned the lessons above quicker, pushed myself earlier.
 My current projects today would have been better as a result.
 When you’re looking back on your life, you’ll be more upset for never trying than if you try and it doesn’t work out.

-If you are thinking of opening a hostel, feel free to drop me a note.
+If you are thinking of opening a hostel, feel free to message me on Instagram.
 I love hostels and I love the people trying to open them.
 I’m happy to help however I can!

 Other articles you may enjoy: